On Distributed Colouring of Hyperbolic Random Graphs: Introduction

 \subsection{Background on Hyperbolic random graphs}

 \subparagraph{Power-law degree and clustering coefficient.} Many real-world networks like the internet or social networks share common properties like a power-law degree distribution \cite{ faloutsos1999power, vhhk-s-19} and a non-vanishing clustering coefficient \cite{Newman2003, PhysRevE.74.056114, Watts1998}.
-Krioukov~et~al.~\cite{kpk-h-10} introduced \emph{hyperbolic random graph} (HRG) where they use hyperbolic geometry for random graphs to incorporate both of these properties \cite{gpp-rhg-12}.
+Krioukov, Papadopoulos, Kitsak, Vahdat, and Boguñá~\cite{kpk-h-10} introduced \emph{hyperbolic random graph} (HRG) where they use hyperbolic geometry for random graphs to incorporate both of these properties \cite{gpp-rhg-12}.
 In contrast to a random geometric graph (RGG) \cite{p-rgg-03} that lives in the Euclidean space, a hyperbolic random graph is generated in the hyperbolic plane $\bH$.
 One restricts the plane to a disk of radius $R$ and then $n$ vertices are sampled into the disk where its radius $R$ scales with $n$.
 As opposed to the Euclidean plane where space expands polynomially, hyperbolic space expands exponentially, and as a result, most area of the disk is close to the boundary.
 This leads to most vertices being located close to the boundary of the disk while only a few vertices are close to the centre of the disk.
-This distribution of vertices in the disk gives rise to a heterogenous degree distribution which contrasts the homogeneous degree distribution of RGGs while keeping the clustering coefficient one also finds for graphs in Euclidean space.
-Notably, the properties of RGGs led to being used as a model for wireless networks and as such has been studied in the context of distributed problems like distributed gossiping~\cite{Czumaj2011}.
+The hyperbolic geometry also implies that vertices at the boundary of the disk have smaller (expected) degrees which gives rise to a heterogenous degree distribution.
+This is in contrast to the homogeneous degree distribution of RGGs while preserving large clustering coefficients of models based on Euclidean space. \subparagraph{Algorithmic properties.} The resulting graph has further properties one finds in many complex networks like a small diameter \cite{fk-dhrg-18, DBLP:conf/analco/KiwiM15, ms-k-19} and a giant component of linear size \cite{bfm-giant-15, fm-giant-18}.
+From the algorithmic side, many problems like minimum vertex cover \cite{katzmann-exactvc-2023, katzmann-approxvc-2023}, maximum independent set \cite{bfk-tw-2016}, the largest clique \cite{bfk-chrg-18}, the shortest path \cite{bffkmm-icalp-2022} or colouring \cite{bmrs-stacs-25} have been studied in the centralised setting.
+Moreover, the two core properties of a non-vanishing clustering coefficient and a power law degree distribution inherited by HRGs were also proposed for \emph{propositional satisfiability} by~Bläsius,~Friedrich,~Göbel,~Levy~and~Rothenberger~\cite{TommyAndy} as a possible explanation for the tractability of industrial SAT instances.